ekke/one_page_x/README.md

 This app is part of ekke's blog series about mobile x-platform development: http://j.mp/qt-x

-This is not a real-live app - this app demonstrates the use of Material style:
+This is not a real-life app - this app demonstrates the use of Material style:

 * first steps with Qt 5.7 and Qt Quick Controls 2
 * High DPI support and images